Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlElasticPool.md

 ```

 This command modifies properties for an elastic pool named elasticpool01.
-The command sets the max storage for an elastic pool to 2 GB.
+The command sets the max storage for an elastic pool to 2 TB.

 ## PARAMETERS